findy-network/findy-network.github.io/content/en/blog/low-hanging-performance/index.md

 ```

 The `-gcflags=-m=2` gives lots of information, but we can filter only those
-lines that contain messages inlining.
-Depending on the size of the packages
+lines that contain messages considering then inlining.
+Depending on the size of
-there can be an overwhelming lot of information where most of them aren't
+the packages there can be an overwhelming lot of information where most of them
-related to the task in your hand.
+aren't related to the task in your hand.
 You can always filter more.

 The `-gcflags` will be your programming buddy in the future.
 To get more
 information about the flags, run: